microsoft/FluidFramework/BREAKING.md

 via the request mechanism. `ComponentRuntime` exposes a `registerRequestHandler` function which can be used to define URL request routes.
 The default behavior when making use of @prague/app-component is to return the `Component` when making a request against / as shown in the snippet below.
-App developers can customize this behavir should they need more control.
+App developers can customize this behavior should they need more control.

 ```typescript
 debug(`${this.dbgName}.instantiateComponent()`);